Posted Date:January 10, 2013

 |Author:||Jana Hernandes, Service Director, Operations, Federal Student Aid|

-We appreciate the community’s patience and understanding when a federal loan servicing center must close temporarily due to hazardous weather conditions.
-If you have questions following the temporary closure of a servicing center, contact the federal loan servicer directly.
+We appreciate the community’s ongoing support of our approach to servicing federally-owned loans.
+If you have questions about the initiative explained in this announcement, contact the new federal loan servicer directly.
 Contact information for the appropriate servicer can be found on the Loan Servicing Centers for Schools Contact Information page on the IFAP Web site.